ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 IPFS is a modular suite of protocols and standards for organizing and moving data, designed from the ground up with the principles of <VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined>content addressing</VueCustomTooltip> and peer-to-peer networking.

 :::callout
 This guide is part 1 of a 2-part introduction to the basic concepts of IPFS.
-For the second part, which covers how the different subsystems that IPFS is comprised of work and how they work, see [How IPFS works](../concepts//how-ipfs-works.md).
+See the second part: [**How IPFS Works**](../concepts//how-ipfs-works.md), which covers how the different subsystems that IPFS is comprised and how they work.
 :::

 In this conceptual guide, you'll learn: